Code-Institute-Submissions/milestone-project-119/README.md

 websites.

 * [Google Developers](https://developers.google.com/maps/documentation/?_ga=2.257569803.1237416838.1604925384-1643581518.1600963572) - used for
-reading and learning the documentation best advised by google to implement Google Maps API.
+reading and learning the documentation best advised by Google to implement Google Maps API.

 * [Figma](https://www.figma.com/) - used for creating the wireframes in the design stage.